mlward639/Unit-ten-homework/README.md

 When prompted, enter appropriate responses regrading employee information.
 Additional features:
 * On clicking the email address in the HTML, the user's default email program opens and populates the email field with the email address entered.
-* On clicking the GitHub username, the GitHub profile opens in a ***NEW*** tab.
+* On clicking the GitHub username, the GitHub profile opens in a new tab.
 * On entering the team manager's name, employee ID, email address, and office number, the user can select from a menu the option to add an engineer or intern to the team.
     * If engineer option is chosen, user is prompted to enter employee information (name, ID, email, GitHub username) before returning to the menu.
     * If intern is selected, user is prompted to enter employee information (name, ID, email, school) before returning to the menu.
 * Once user is done creating a team, they can exit the application and view the generated HTML.

 ## Credits
-Jest to run unit tests
+Jest to run unit tests.
-Inquirer to collect input from the user fs
+Inquirer to collect input from the user.

-libraries: bootstrap, font awesome
+Util for asynchronous function. fs to access file system.
+Bootstrap for CSS framework for cards.
+Font awesome for icons.

 ## Contribution Guidelines
 Utilize The Contributor Covenant (https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md) as reference for appropriate contribution guidelines.

 ## Test Instructions
+Open file in Integrated Terminal in Visual Studio Code.
+Run the following:

+    npm run test

 ## License
 License type: MIT